-- Naming Intervals

-- Hearing and Playing Intervals
+- Strengthening Intervals

 - Ranges and Neighborhoods

 - Variety in Contours

 - Using Fills

-reating an improv melody is more than just choosing pitches to fit a chord.
-Thischapter helps you use intervals, ranges, and fills to create your own melodic shapes.
+Creating an improvisation melody is more than just choosing pitches to fit a chord.
+This chapter helps you use intervals, ranges, and fills to create your own melodic shapes.
+These concepts are an extension of what you learned about SHAPE (See, Hear, And Play Expressively) in Level 1.